What is an OApp on Sui?

 Working Example: OFT Implementation

 The Omnichain Fungible Token (OFT) is a complete, production-ready implementation of an OApp that demonstrates all core messaging patterns.
-OFTs extend OApp functionality to enable cross-chain token transfers.
+OFTs extend OApp functionality to enable crosschain token transfers.
+To see a working OApp in action, review the OFT Overview which shows:- Complete initialization and deployment workflow

 - Message encoding/decoding patterns